acliang1412/Tech-Academy-C-Sharp-and-Unity/README.md

-C# Console Applications
+# C# Console Applications
-A collection of basic C# console applications developed as part of The Tech Academy's C# and Unity Course.
-These projects demonstrate fundamental programming concepts including data types, operators, and boolean logic.

-Projects
-1. Math and Comparison Operations
+### 1. Math and Comparison Operations
-A program that performs various mathematical operations based on user input.

-Key Features: Multiplies by 50, adds 25, divides by 12.5, checks if a number is greater than 50, and calculates the remainder (modulus) when divided by 7.

-Concepts: Variable assignment, data type conversion, and arithmetic operators.
+* Takes user input and multiplies by 50.
+* Adds 25 to the input.
+* Divides the input by 12.5.
+* Checks if the input is greater than 50.
+* Finds the remainder after dividing by 7.

-2. Anonymous Income Comparison
+### 2. Anonymous Income Comparison
-A tool designed to compare the annual salaries of two individuals based on their hourly rates and hours worked per week.

-Key Features: Takes input for two separate people, calculates annual salary (based on 52 weeks), and returns a boolean comparison of who makes more.

-Concepts: Financial math using decimal types and logical comparisons.
+* Calculates annual salary for two people.
+* Uses the formula: Hourly Rate * Hours per Week * 52.
+* Compares both salaries and returns a True/False result.

-3. Car Insurance Approval
+### 3. Car Insurance Approval
-A basic logic-based application to determine if an applicant qualifies for car insurance based on specific business rules.

-Qualification Rules: * Applicant must be over 15 years old.

-Applicant must have no DUIs.

-Applicant must have 3 or fewer speeding tickets.

-Concepts: Boolean logic, complex conditional expressions, and user input validation.

-How to Run
-Open the .sln file in Visual Studio.

-Build the solution.

-Press F5 to run the console application.
+* Asks for Age, DUI history, and Speeding Tickets.
+* Uses boolean logic to check if:
+    * Age is > 15.
+    * No DUIs exist.
+    * Speeding tickets are <= 3.
+* Returns a "Qualified" status as True or False.